 Welcome to the Song of Songs Project

-We are living in a generation of unusual changes, constant division (amidst attempts at unity), and many levels of uncertainty.
+We are living in a generation of rapid change, division (amidst attempts at unity), and many levels of uncertainty.
 That’s the ‘obvious’ part that the news stories report to us.
-Some people understand this as “all part of G-d’s plan,” and while this is true, there are also corresponding changes occurring in the “upper worlds.”
+Some people understand this as “all part of G-d’s plan.”
+That being the case, when there are unique situations, unique spiritual opportunities become available.

 Why Shir Hashirim (Song of Songs)?